Blosc/c-blosc2/plugins/codecs/ndlz/README.md

-NDLZ: a multidimensional codec
+NDLZ: a multidimensional lossless codec
 =============================================================================

-Given an 2-dim array or matrix, *NDLZ* is a compressor based on the Lempel-Ziv algorithm of lossless data compression.
+Given a 2-dim array or matrix, *NDLZ* is a compressor based on the Lempel-Ziv algorithm of lossless data compression.

 Plugin motivation
 --------------------